 Please note: This information should be viewed as a guide and does not constitute legal advice.

-Unpublished literary, artistic, musical or dramatic works – 70 years after the death of the author or until 31st December 2039, whichever is the later date.
+Unpublished literary, artistic, musical or dramatic works: 70 years after the death of the author or until 31 December 2039, whichever is the later date.

-Sound recordings – 70 years from date of creation or release.
+Sound recordings: 70 years from the date of creation or release.

 October 2014 saw revisions to UK law that bolstered ‘exceptions’ to copyright for educational and research purposes, however, they should be applied with caution as they are only appropriate in some circumstances and should be used in conjunction with the principles of ‘fair dealing’.
-For further information on these exceptions see the CILIP information page.
+For further information on these exceptions see this Intellectual Property Office page.

 Copyright laws allow for a limited amount of copying under the right of ‘fair dealing’ whereby the copyright holder’s rights are not infringed.
 Copying should be for the purposes of “non commercial research or private study”.

 The proportion that can be copied is restricted to whichever is the greater of: